Ranjan v. Aviva General Insurance Company,

 Farooq v Unifund Assurance Company, 2025 CanLII 132416 (ON LAT)

-This decision underscores the importance of properly developing medical and functional evidence when challenging an insurer’s attempt to confine a claimant to the Minor Injury Guideline, which can significantly limit access to necessary treatment and rehabilitation.
+This decision underscores the importance of properly developing medical and functional evidence when challenging an insurer’s attempt to confine a claimant to the Minor Injury Guideline.

-The insurer denied the claim for NEBs and after reviewing the evidence, the Tribunal determined that the applicant was entitled to a partial payment of non-earner benefits, together with interest on the overdue benefits.
+The Tribunal determined that the applicant was entitled to a partial payment of non-earner benefits, together with interest on the overdue benefits, after the insurer wrongfully denied the claim.

 This decision highlights the evidentiary and legal considerations involved in establishing entitlement to Non-Earner Benefits, which are available to accident victims who suffer a complete inability to carry on a normal life as a result of their injuries.